 "Thank you My Lady, I am ever so grateful."
 Rinoa nodded and lowered her head once again.

 "Best of luck to you.
 Have the dining room cleaned as soon as you are changed.
 My associates from Winhill are giving a courtesy call at eight o'clock."
 Quistis made a slight nod and strode back into the main wing of the house.

 She fumbled for her glasses and put them on to get a clearer look.
-Her hair had grown dull with years of not properly taking care of it.
-Her skin was pale from doing nothing other than working day and night.
-Her body was scrawny and weak.
+Her face had become slightly sunken with age and a lack of nutrition, even her hair had grown dull after years of not properly taking care of it.
+Her skin was sallow from doing nothing other than working day and night.
 Determined to change herself, Rinoa decided she would look her very best for the next day.
-She didn't care if she couldn't get the job; she just wanted to become a new woman and no longer the shadow of a woman who she saw in the mirror.
+She didn't care if she couldn't get the job; she wanted to become a new woman and no longer the shadow of a woman who she saw in the mirror.

 I will repay the Trepe Family for all their help.
 I will be someone who isn't just a burden to them.
-Someday I will.
+Someday, I will.